magicalanmol100/LinearRegressionProject/README.md

 # LinearRegressionProject
 Your neighbor is a real estate agent and wants some help predicting housing prices for regions in the USA.
-It would be great if you could somehow create a model for her that allows her to put in a few features of a house and returns back an estimate of what the house would sell for.
+I have created a model that allows her/him to put in a few features of a house and returns back an estimate of what the house would sell for.

 To solve this,I have applied simple Linear Regression to predict the housing prices